KrshArchive/open-source-best-practices/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project and everyone participating in it is governed by a [Code of Conduct](https://github.com/krishguptadev/open-source-best-practices/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to one of our moderators via your preferred platform.
+Please report unacceptable behavior to [mailto:krishguptadev@outlook.com](krishguptadev@outlook.com).

 ## 🤔 How can I contribute?

 ### 💣 Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports. 🔎
+Following these guidelines helps maintainers and the community understand your report 📝 reproduce the behavior 💻 and find related reports 🔎

 Since the new GitHub Issue forms we only suggest you to include most information possible.
 But you can also **Perform a [cursory search](https://github.com/krishguptadev/open-source-best-practices/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.